 You will receive your research participation credit after completing a study; typically 30 minutes of time is required for one participation credit.
 You must complete and submit evidence of having completed your research participation requirement one week before the last day of classes.

-If you do not wish to participate in research or do not earn enough research credit from the experimental participation, you can complete alternative writing assignments.
-The number of research participation credits each writing assignment is worth will be communicated later in the term.
-Writing assignment instructions can be picked up from Nancy Beers in the Psychology main office (WEY307) and must be returned to her with the completed writing assignment.
-Writing assignments are also due one week before the last day of classes and will be graded on a pass/fail basis.
+If you do not wish to participate in research or do not earn enough research credits from the experimental participation, you can complete alternative writing assignments.
+The number of research participation credits each writing assignment is worth will be communicated to you by your professor.
+Writing assignment prompts/instructions will be posted on your course's Canvas page, and will be made available on the same day that research studies begin.
+Writing assignments are also due one week before the last day of classes (same day as participation credits are due) and will be graded on a pass/fail basis.
 Only passing writing assignments will earn research participation credit.
 Failure to meet the research participation requirement will result in your final course grade being reduced by one level on the grading scale (e.g., B to B-).

 If you have any questions regarding this process, please reach out to your professor or reach out to Andee Rorabaugh (email@example.com) in the Psychology Administrative Office (WEY 307A).